 After all, a one minute video is formed of 1500 still images stitched together.

 Do you really want to take the chance that the still image chosen out of those 1500 is a good one?

 Remember – the thumbnail is the primary advertisement of your video.
 Don’t leave this promotion to chance with a randomly generated image.

 Thanks for reading our blog post on this subject.

-If you haven’t already (we know you probably have, but just in case) please click the play button on the video above to hear Mike’s thoughts on this very topic, and stay tuned for a future post where we reveal what exactly makes a good custom thumbnail!
+If you haven’t already (we know you probably have, but just in case) please click the play button on the video above to hear Mike’s thoughts on this very topic, and then go here for another blog post all about what exactly makes a good custom thumbnail!

 * No offence Ann